FOR INDIVIDUAL

 Dayo earned an Executive MBA from Cass Business School, City, University of London (UK), and holds a Bachelor’s degree in Chemical Engineering from Obafemi Awolowo University, Ile-Ife (Nigeria).
 He possesses chartered accounting and tax qualifications.
 He is married with children.

-Siji is a graduate of Economics from the University of Wolverhampton, UK and has 25 years banking experience.
-He is a Fellow, Institute of Chartered Accountants of Nigeria (ICAN) and an Associate member of the Chartered Institute of Taxation of Nigeria (CITN) and a Fellow of the Compliance Institute of Nigeria (CIN).
-He is also an Honorary senior member of the Chartered Institute of Bankers in Nigeria (HCIB).
+He holds a first degree in Economics from the University of Wolverhampton, UK (1987) and is a Fellow of the Institute of Chartered Accountants of Nigeria (FCA).
+He is also a Fellow of the Compliance Institute of Nigeria (FCIN), an Associate Member of the Chartered Institute of Taxation of Nigeria (ACIN) and an Honorary Senior Member of the Chartered institute of Bankers (HCIB).

 Sola Mabadeje is Head, Legal and Company Secretary for Standard Chartered Bank Nigeria Limited.